faroukcharkas/emifier/README.md

 ## Description

-A tool that automatically changes all px measurements in em in a project to ensure accessibility, responsiveness, and scalability.
+A tool that automatically converts px to em measurements in CSS, enhancing your project's accessibility, responsiveness, and scalability.

 ## Installation